-- 85.-(1) If a vacancy occurs in the office of governorgeneral when there is no conditional or other successor in India to supply the vacancy, the Covernor of Madras, or the Governor of Bombay, whichever has been first appointed to the office of governor by His Majesty, is to hold and execute the office of governor-general until a successor arrives or until some person in India is duly appointed thereto. - (2) Every such acting governor-general, while acting as such, has and may exercise all the rights and powers of the office of governor-general, and is entitled to receive the emoluments and advantages appertaining to the office, forgoing the salary and allowances appertaining to his office of governor; and his office of governor is supplied for the time during which he acts as governor-general in the manner directed by law with respect to vacancies in the office of governor.
+- 85.-(I) If a vacancy occurs in the office of governorgeneral when there is no conditional or other successor in India to supply the vacancy, the Governor of Bengal, the Governor of Madras, or the Governor of Bombay, whichever has been first appointed to the office of governor by His $^{\text{Will.
+IV}}{\text{c.
+85, s.
+62.}}$ Majesty, is to hold and execute the office of governor-general until a successor arrives or until some person in India is duly appointed thereto. - (2) Every such acting governor-general, while acting as such, has and may exercise all the rights and powers of the office of governor-general, and is entitled to receive the 2 & 3 emoluments and advantages appertaining to the office, for- c.
+6, s.
+4.] going the salary and allowances appertaining to his office of governor; and his office of governor is supplied for the time during which he acts as governor-general in the manner directed by law with respect to vacancies in the office of governor.

-- (3) If, on the vacancy occurring, it appears to the governor who by virtue of this provision holds and executes the office of governor-general necessary to exercise the powers thereof before he takes his seat in council, he may make known by proclamation his appointment, and his intention to assume the office of governor-general, and thereupon the provisions of this Digest respecting the assumption of the office by a person conditionally appointed to succeed thereto apply. - (4) Until such a governor has assumed the office of governor-general, if no conditional or other successor is on the spot to supply such vacancy, the senior ordinary member of council holds the office of governor-general until the vacancy is filled in accordance with the provisions of this Digest (a). - (5) Every ordinary member of council so acting as governor-general, while so acting, has and may exercise all the rights and powers of the office of governor-general, and is entitled to receive the emoluments and advantages appertaining to the office, forgoing his salary and allowances as member of council for that period. - (a) Thus, on Lord Mayo's death in 1872, Sir John Strachey acted as governor-general from February 9 until the arrival of Lord Napier of Merchistoun on February 23. - 86.-(1) If a vacancy occurs in the office of Governor of Provision Madras or Bombay when no conditional or other successor porary is on the spot to supply the vacancy, the senior ordinary vacancy in office of member of the governor's council, or, if there is no council, Governor the senior secretary to the local Government (a), holds and or Bomexecutes the office of governor until a successor arrives, or bay.

-until some other person on the spot is duly appointed Will.
-IV, thereto.
+- (3) If, on the vacancy occurring, it appears to the governor who by virtue of this provision holds and executes the office of governor-general necessary to exercise the powers thereof before he takes his seat in council, he may make known by proclamation his appointment, and his intention to assume the office of governor-general, and thereupon the provisions of this Digest respecting the assumption of the office by a person conditionally appointed to succeed thereto apply. - (4) Until such a governor has assumed the office of governor-general, if no conditional or other successor is on the spot to supply the vacancy, the vice-president or in his absence, the senior ordinary member of council, holds the office of governor-general until the vacancy is filled in accordance with the provisions of this Digest (a). - (5) Every member of council so acting as governorgeneral, while so acting, has and may exercise all the rights and powers of the office of governor-general, and is entitled to receive the emoluments and advantages appertaining to the office, forgoing his salary and allowances as member of council for that period. - (a) Thus, on Lord Mayo's death in 1872, Sir John Strachey acted as governor-general from February 9 until the arrival of Lord Napier of Merchistoun on February 23. - 86.-(1) If a vacancy occurs in the office of Governor of Provision Bengal, Madras, or Bombay when no conditional or other porary successor is on the spot to supply the vacancy, the vicepresident, or, in his absence, the senior ordinary member of the governor's council, or, if there is no council, the chief secretary to the local Government (a), holds and executes the for temvacancy in office of Governor of Bengal, Madras, or Bom[3 & 4 Will.
+IV, c.
+85, s.
+63. 9 Edw.
+VII, c.
+4, s.
+4.] office of governor until a successor arrives, or until some other person on the spot is duly appointed thereto.

-(2) Every such acting governor is, while acting as such, entitled to receive the emoluments and advantages appertaining to the office of governor, forgoing the salary and allowances appertaining to his office of member of council or secretary.

-(a) The Act of 1833 contained a power to abolish these councils.
+- (2) Every such acting governor is, while acting as such, entitled to receive the emoluments and advantages appertaining to the office of governor, forgoing the salary and allowances appertaining to his office of member of council or secretary. - (a) The Act of 1833 contained a power to abolish these councils.